DevelopersContrib/OpenSource/README.md

-OpenSource
+Open Source Codeigniter Survey Library
 ==========

-OpenSource Contrib Survey App
+OpenSource Contrib Survey App is a Codeigniter library to create and monitor web surveys.
+Its easy to install and use.

 Installation